Peter Tuhtan [Product Manager|Honeycomb]:

 As Peter said, with Charity’s help, complex systems are really easy to build, but they’re very difficult to debug, and it’s really exciting to see existing customers get through some of their issues quickly.
 Feel free to check the case study on Behavior, or also known as BHVR, out on our website at honeycomb.io.

 The first is to understand the severity of the issue, and how many people it’s actually affecting.
 Then, I don’t know, perhaps something that has happened previously is what you want to look for, or is there maybe a starting off point in the past you’ve taken that’s the right route with the current tools you use?
-Usually though, teams have some general hypothesis based off of the description of the problem, but that’s not always the case.
+Usually, though, teams have some general hypotheses based on the description of the problem, but that’s not always the case.
 This is obviously one of the bread and butter situations that people leverage Honeycomb, so I’ll pass the microphone to Michael here again, and let’s dive into a scenario using Honeycomb to address this.

-Yeah, thanks Peter.
+Yeah, thanks, Peter.
 I’ve got to show you what this thing is like because the speed that you will see me work in Honeycomb is pretty much unparalleled.
-But also, we’re going to experience a couple of the, you could call them team features, where we can observe what each of us is doing to help everyone become the best debugger.
+But also, we’re going to experience a couple of them, you could call them team features, where we can observe what each of us is doing to help everyone become the best debugger.

 As you can see, the heat map also gives me ranges of behavior by color.
 Most of our latency, or duration, is much less than a second, which is where we like it.
 We do have this odd spike that is drawing attention to me, and we should probably see if we can investigate that.
 So what we did at Honeycomb, we also built a really great tool for developers and operators that allow us to drill deep down inside and almost x-ray what’s happening inside this weird little spike.

 So right here we may say, “let’s see if somebody hits our endpoint way more than frequently.”
-Maybe we upgrade the code in the rate limiter, so that that behavior doesn’t exploit a design that we might not be too happy about.
-And lastly, what you’ll see on the right hand side is my entire history.
-So it makes it easy for me if I end up at a dead end, as we often do in debugging, to get back and also to learn from the activity that all of our other users will do.
-Lastly, I could take and make a trigger and that trigger could notify maybe a PagerDuty, a web hook, or some other mechanism.
-I’ll show you a little bit more about triggers, but just wanted to throw it back to Peter to move on.
+Maybe we upgrade the code in the rate limiter so that that behavior doesn’t exploit a design that we might not be too happy about.
+And lastly, what you’ll see on the right-hand side is my entire history.
+So it makes it easy for me if I end up at a dead-end, as we often do in debugging, to get back and also to learn from the activity that all of our other users will do.
+Lastly, I could take and make a trigger and that trigger could notify maybe a PagerDuty, a webhook, or some other mechanism.
+I’ll show you a little bit more about triggers but I just wanted to throw it back to Peter to move on.